 A language idiom is a low-level pattern specific to a programming language.
 An idiom describes how to implement particular aspects of elements or the relationships between them by using the features of a given language.

-What are the benefits of using an Architecture styles
+What are the benefits of using Architecture styles?

-- It is considered as a starting point of thinking and inspiration for building your architecture.
+- It is considered as a starting point for thinking and inspiration for building your architecture.

-- On of the well-known styles can be a solution for the problem you are trying to solve.
+- One of the well-known styles can be a solution to the problem you are trying to solve.

 - It helps in understanding your situation and problem in more depth